 Adrian is a medium-sized city located in the state of Michigan.
 With a population of 20,691 people and eight constituent neighborhoods, Adrian is the 64th largest community in Michigan.
-Adrian has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Much of the housing stock in Adrian was built prior to World War II, making it one of the older and more historic cities in the country.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Adrian is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Adrian is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Adrian is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Adrian who work in office and administrative support (14.13%), sales jobs (13.05%), and food service (8.02%).

-In terms of college education, Adrian is nearly on par with the US average for all cities of 21.84%: 20.31% of adults 25 and older in Adrian have a bachelor's degree or advanced degree.
+The education level of Adrian citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.31% of adults 25 and older in Adrian have a college degree.

 The per capita income in Adrian in 2010 was $17,769, which is lower middle income relative to Michigan, and low income relative to the rest of the US.
 This equates to an annual income of $71,076 for a family of four.
 However, Adrian contains both very wealthy and poor people as well.